neondatabase/website/content/docs/manage/operations.md

 isDraft: false
 ---

-An operation is an action performed on a Neon project resource.
+An operation is an action performed on a Neon resource.
 Operations can be user-initiated or initiated by the Neon Control Plane.
 User-initiated operations result from actions such as creating a branch or deleting a database.
-Operations initiated by the Neon Control Plane include suspending a compute instance after a defined period of inactivity or periodically checking the availability of a compute instance, for example.
+Operations initiated by the Neon Control Plane may include suspending a compute instance after a defined period of inactivity or periodically checking the availability of a compute instance, for example.
+You can monitor operation statuses to keep an eye on the health of your Neon project or just to check if an operation, such as updating a database, has completed successfully.

 Operations include:

-- `apply_config`: Applies a new configuration to a Neon object or resource.
+- `apply_config`: Applies a new configuration to a Neon object or resource
 - `check_availability`: Checks the availability of an endpoint compute resource
 - `create_timeline`: Creates a project
-- `delete_tenant`: Deletes an account
+- `delete_tenant`: Deletes the storage data
 - `delete_timeline`: Deletes a branch
-- `pageserver_tenant_detach`: ?
+- `pageserver_tenant_detach`: Detaches the storage data from a region
-- `pageserver_tenant_migrate`: ?
+- `pageserver_tenant_migrate`: Migrates the storage data to another region
 - `replace_safekeeper`: Replaces the safekeeper
 - `start_compute`: Starts an endpoint compute resource
 - `stop_compute`: Stops an endpoint compute resource